 SFSP (Secure Frame Separation Protocol) v1.0

-SFSP has been specified to obtain reliable frame separation using byte stuffing and xor based flags obfuscation.
+SFSP has been specified to obtain reliable frame separation using byte stuffing and xor based flag obfuscation.
 It is similar to SLIP and its variations, although uses a more cautious approach, appending at the end of the frame an

 END flag to exclude a set of vulnerabilities.
 Its overhead is 1.33 times higher if compared to SLIP's but it is more reliable thanks to the presence of the

 START flag.
 SFSP uses a xor based flag obfuscation method to avoid the occurrence of flags within a frame.
 Its procedure is lightweight and more efficient if compared with the flag transposition method used by SLIP that requires more memory and operations to be executed.
 The suggested sampling and transmission strategy is byte-by-byte.
 SFSP is designed to support fast on the fly encoding and decoding implementations with no need of additional buffers.